ChillarAnand/avilpage.com/2022/12/hands-on-apache-kafka-tutorial.md

 <!--
-.. title: Hands-on Apache Kafka in 10 Minutes
+.. title: Hands-on Apache Kafka Tutorial
-.. slug: hands-on-apache-kafka-10-minutes
+.. slug: hands-on-apache-kafka-tutorial
 .. date: 2022-12-17 07:12:21 UTC+05:30
-.. tags: kafka, 10-minute-guide
+.. tags: kafka, tutorial
-.. category: programming
+.. category: backend
 .. link:
 .. description: A short hands on practical guide to get started with Apache Kafka for people who are in a hurry.
 .. type: text